-11.3.1 Component Properties
+13.3.1 Component Properties

-The following Component properties can be tuned for performance:
+The following component properties can be tuned for performance:

-11.3.1.1 inMemoryOptimization
+13.3.1.1 inMemoryOptimization

 This property indicates to Oracle BPEL Server that this process is a transient process and dehydration of the instance is not required.
 When set to True, the completionPersistPolicy is used to determine persistence behavior.
-This property can only be set to True for transient processes or processes that do not contain any dehydration points such as receive, wait, onMessage and onAlarm activities.
+This property can only be set to True for transient processes or processes that do not contain any dehydration points such as receive, wait, on Message and on Alarm activities.
 The inMemoryOptimization property is set at the BPEL component level.
+When set to False, dehydration is disabled which can improve performance in some use cases.